Introduction to ADHD Diagnosis

 Comparing the casual use of “ADHD” to similar misuses of terms like “depressed” or “OCD” sheds light on a broader issue: the trivialization of mental health conditions.
 Saying “we’re all a bit depressed” on a bad day or “a bit OCD” when cleaning the house similarly undermines the seriousness of these conditions.

-Depression is a clinical condition that affects mood, thinking, and daily functioning, while OCD (Obsessive-Compulsive Disorder) involves unwanted recurrent thoughts and repetitive behaviors.
+Depression is a clinical condition that affects mood, thinking, and daily functioning, while OCD (Obsessive-Compulsive Disorder) involves unwanted recurrent thoughts and repetitive behaviours.
 Like ADHD, these are not merely quirks or occasional states but persistent patterns that significantly impair individuals’ lives.

 Talking about the reality of living in an ADHD diagnosis

 For people living with ADHD, the symptoms are not just occasional inconveniences—they are pervasive and persistent, often leading to significant disruptions in personal, academic, and professional life.
 The impact of these symptoms is far-reaching, often resulting in lower earnings, increased debt, and struggles with performance in both school and work environments.
-Furthermore, individuals with ADHD face a higher risk of physical injuries and are generally unable to “course-correct” their behaviors as efficiently as others might manage.
+Furthermore, individuals with ADHD face a higher risk of physical injuries and are generally unable to “course-correct” their behaviours as efficiently as others might manage.

 Features vs. Symptoms: Understanding ADHD